 Because of COVID-19, some parents simply aren’t involving their children in as many in-person group activities as they otherwise would have.
 Many of those activities, like youth sports, for instance, may be difficult to conduct safely in some communities.
-Scouting, on the other hand, can conduct much of its programming through virtual means.
+Scouting, on the other hand, can conduct much of its programming through virtual means or safely outdoors when following proper guidelines such as those found in the SAFE Restart Scouting Checklist.
 With many other in-person youth activities unavailable, parents will be looking for activity options for their children, which makes now a good time to introduce people to Scouting and encourage them to attend virtual Scout meetings and do Scouting activities with their family.

 Through online application tools, a Scout unit can hold a virtual rally, invite people to join digitally, and complete their registration totally online.